PINTO0309/PINTO_model_zoo/445_YOLOX-Body-Head-Face-HandLR-Foot-Dist/README.md

   **I don't evaluate by Cherry-picked data, Best-case data or Biased data at all.
 Therefore, only difficult images and situations in which the model is most prone to detection errors are used for validation.**

   Objects up to a minimum size of `4x3` pixels can be detected.
 However, it is difficult to classify left and right hands for an object of that size and is classified as `Unknown`.
 The detection of the male head in the center somehow fails.
+Failure to detect a woman in white on the dog's head.

   ![image](https://github.com/PINTO0309/PINTO_model_zoo/assets/33194443/3c0e3d1f-e3b2-443c-bfa5-99a7a1827dd0)